KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

   Implement a password reset function to provide users with a seamless and secure way to recover their account access.

 <br>
-These future enhancements aim to enrich the Gamers Insight's user experience, foster community engagement, and expand its reach to a global audience.
+These future enhancements aim to enrich Gamers Insight's user experience, foster community engagement, and expand its reach to a global audience.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>